AmadeusITGroup/kanary/README.md

 Also, a Service will be created in order to target only the Canary pods managed by the `canary` Deployment.
 This service is created only if the `KanaryDeployment.spec.serviceName` is defined.

-#### Validate the KanaryDeployment with the manual mode

-When you consider the canary deployment enough tested you can update the `spec.validation.manual.status` to `valid`or `invalid`.

-- If you have chosen `valid`, automatically the kanary-controller will trigger the deployment update with the same template used to create the canary-deployment.
-- If you have chosen `invalid`. the KanaryDeployment status will be set as `Failed`, no additional action will be possible.
-Also, the canary pods will be removed from the "production" service.

-Finally when you delete the KanaryDeployment instance, all the other resources created linked to it, will be also deleted.

 ## Kubectl kanary plugin

 ```shell